DarekDev/parcel-flow/README.md

 Then **ProcessItemNode** runs **multiple times** - once for each parcel - without any explicit loops or coordination.
 This is the essence of reactive data flow!

-## 🎓 Educational Value
+## 🎓 What This Shows

-This example clearly shows:
+This example demonstrates:

 1. **Data-driven execution** - nodes run when data is available
 2. **Natural parallelism** - no complex orchestration needed
 3. **Reactive programming** - no static control flow
 4. **Scalable processing** - arrays become parallel work automatically

-Perfect for understanding the paradigm before implementing in larger systems!

 ## 📖 About